 When you read about AB tests online, most articles have a nice predictable pattern: (a) We had a great hypothesis. (b) we tested it (c) it worked and got a conversion lift!

-But when you do enough AB testing (we run hundreds of AB tests on ecommerce sites every year), you come to learn that most tests don’t end up so neat and clean.
+But when you do enough AB testing (we run hundreds of AB tests on ecommerce sites every year, which we transparently catalog here), you come to learn that most tests don’t end up so neat and clean.

 So instead, we urge you to think of an alternative, but also valuable use case of AB testing: